pybites/pybites.github.io-source/content/django-rest-tips-api.md

 				src = len(links) > 1 and links[1].attrs.get('href') or None

 				_, created = Tip.objects.get_or_create(tip=tip, code=code,
 													   link=src, user=user,
 													   approved=True,
 													   share_link=share_link)

 				if created:
 					new_tips_created += 1

 			print(f'Done: {new_tips_created} tips imported')

 It scrapes the page with `requests` and `BeautifulSoup`.
-Originally I kept a list of `Tip` objects and used Django's ORM `bulk_create` method to write them to the DB once.
+Originally I kept a list of `Tip` objects and used Django's ORM `bulk_create` method to write them to the DB in one transaction which is neat.

-However I found it nicer to make it work for new tips as well in case the platform still has new tips our API does not have.
-Hence I use Django's handy `Tip.objects.get_or_create` which will create the tip if nothing matches the `kwargs` passed in, otherwise it will return the object.
+However I found it nicer to make it work like an update script, in case the platform gets new tips in the interim.
+Calling the script again should just insert the newer tips.
+For that reason I went with Django's handy `Tip.objects.get_or_create` which will create the tip if nothing matches the `kwargs` passed in, otherwise it will return the object (which I ignore using `_`).
 This way it will only create a tip if not already in the DB.

 Let's run this:

 	(venv) [bobbelderbos@imac tips_api (master)]$ python manage.py sync_tips
 	Done: 92 tips imported

-Awesome:

 ![tips imported]({filename}/images/django-rest-digital-ocean/import.png)

 ![a single tip]({filename}/images/django-rest-digital-ocean/import2.png)

+Awesome: we have our tips in the DB and you now know how to write a Django Command!
+Just extend `BaseCommand`, implement `handle` and save the script in `management/commands`.

 ## Build an API with Django REST Framework